-Fleur du Maquis is an unusual ewes milk cheese from the French Mediterranean island of Corsica – you can taste the mountainous coastal grass that the sheep graze on in every mouthful.
-The pale ivory paste of Fleur du Maquis is coated with a mixture of local dried herbs and changes from fresh and creamy when young, to a moist but firm cheese as its ages and as the seasons change.
-As it matures the herb coated rind grows a grey, slightly mouldy crust.
+Fleur du Maquis is an unusual ewes milk cheese from the French Mediterranean island of Corsica - you can taste the mountainous coastal grass that the sheep graze on in every mouthful.
+The pale ivory paste of Fleur du Maquis is coated with a mixture of local dried herbs and changes from fresh and creamy when young to a moist but firm cheese as it ages and as the seasons change.
+As it matures the herb-coated rind grows a grey, slightly mouldy crust.

 A little history about Fleur du Maquis

 Fleur du Maquis translates as “flower of the Maquis”.
 Maquis is a French term for thickets of rough underbrush that grow throughout the Corsican countryside.
 This cheese is made to a traditional recipe that has survived from the first millennium.
 The handmade cheese is drained for 2-3 days, salted and covered with wild herbs such as rosemary, thyme and savoury picked from the local maquis.

 Fleur du Maquis is sometimes known as Brin d’Amour, meaning “bit of love”.